 const [theme, setTheme] = useState(localStorage.getItem("theme") ?? "light");

-To implement we use useState
+To implement this, we can use useState

 and useEffect